 Virginia requires liability insurance coverage of at least:

 Virginia cracks down on uninsured motorists with an online verification system that detects vehicle owners who don't comply with state law.

 Alternatives to Insurance in Virginia

-If you own business vehicles, you may be able to self-insure or purchase a surety bond in lieu of insurance.
+If you own business vehicles, you may be able to self-insure them or purchase a surety bond in lieu of insurance.

-If you don't have auto insurance, you can still register your vehicle in Virginia and buy license plates by paying a mandatory $500 uninsured motorist's fee each year.
+If you don't have auto insurance, you can still register your vehicle in Virginia and buy license plates by paying a mandatory $500 uninsured motorist fee each year.
 Paying this fee does not provide any auto insurance coverage.
 If you're an uninsured driver in Virginia, remember that you are personally liable for any accident you cause.